dYalib/paho.mqtt.python/README.rst

     set to "websockets" to send MQTT over WebSockets.
 Leave at the default of "tcp" to use raw TCP.

-auto_ack
+ack_mode
+    set to "app_ack_in_order" to let application acknowledge messages using the ``ack(message.mid)` entry point.
+Note that the mqtt specification requires that messages be acknowledged in the same order as they are received.
-    set to False to let application acknowledge messages using the ack(message.mid) entry point, instead of letting the library take care of it on receipt.
+    Leave at the default of "auto" to letting the library take care of it on receipt.

 Constructor Example
 ...................